spatie/laravel-model-cleanup/README.md

 }
 ```

-When running the console command `clean:models` all newsItems older than a year will be deleted.
+When running the console command `clean:models` all logItems older than a year will be deleted.

 ### Configure models to forceRemove

-All models that use SoftDeletes function that you want to clean up completly from the database must implement the `GetsForcedCleanedUp`-interface.
+All models that have the SoftDeletes trait that you want to clean up completly from the database must implement the `GetsForcedCleanedUp`-interface.
 In the required
 `cleanUp`-method you can specify a query that selects the records that should be forceDeleted.

 Let's say you have a model called `LogItem`, that you would like to  cleaned up.
 In this case your model could look like this: